limitlez2020/ai-transcriber/README.md

 - **Export Options**:
   - Add functionality to save transcriptions as files for easy sharing and future reference.

----

 ## Authors

 - **David Fortune Akinremi** (moi 🙈)

----

-Stay tuned for updates as the Voice Chat Transcriber continues to evolve! ✨